synapsecns/sanguine/README.md

 ```

 7. **CI checks**: Once you've pushed your branch, the CI checks will run automatically.
 If any of the checks fail, you can fix the issues in your feature branch and push again.
 The CI checks will run again automatically.
 8. **Review and merge**: The PR will be reviewed.
 If any changes are requested, make them in your feature branch and the PR will automatically update.
-Once the PR is approved by at least one maintainer, it could be **squash merged** into `master` and your feature branch will be deleted.
+Once the PR is approved by at least one maintainer, it can be **squash merged** into `master` and your feature branch will be deleted.

 ### Scenario 2: Releasing a Front-end Update